moltenform/scite-files/files/translations_howto_linux.md

     * ![Screenshot right-click link](https://raw.githubusercontent.com/downpoured/scite-files/master/files/translations_install_linux_right.png)

-* Save to a writable directory, like ~/Downloads.
+* Save to a writable directory, such as ~/Downloads.

     * ![Screenshot save to downloads](https://raw.githubusercontent.com/downpoured/scite-files/master/files/translations_install_linux_path.png)

-* Open a terminal, and copy the file to /usr/share/scite/locale.properties
+* Open a terminal, and using sudo, move the file to `/usr/share/scite/locale.properties`

     * ![Screenshot save to downloads](https://raw.githubusercontent.com/downpoured/scite-files/master/files/translations_install_linux_terminal.png)

 * (Note that the destination filename is locale.properties).
-If /usr/share/scite does not exist, try /usr/local/share/scite
+If `/usr/share/scite` does not exist, try `/usr/local/share/scite`.

 * Re-open SciTE, and the menus and dialogs will show translated text